zpfled/honeywagon/README.md

-# Sanitrack
+# Dumpr

-Sanitrack is an internal operations app for a portable toilet rental business.
+Dumpr is an internal operations app for a portable toilet rental business.
 It tracks inventory, rentals, pricing, and service work with a focus on real unit assignment and overbooking prevention.

 This is not a generic rental app — it models how portable sanitation businesses actually operate.